Cognigy/Documentation/docs/_includes/ai/nodes/postback.md

-The Postback feature allows you to send data either back to the Flow or directly to the chat with the user.
+The Postback feature allows you to send data either back to the system to view [logs](https://docs.cognigy.com/ai/test/logs/) or directly to the widget interface.
-This feature can be useful for updating the state of your widget based on user interactions.
+This feature can be useful for updating the state of your widget based on human agent interactions.
+These interactions can include actions such as submitting forms, updating display elements, or notifying the system of changes made by the human agent.

 Follow these steps to implement postback for your widget: